enkidevs/curriculum/python/core/meet-python/python-3.md

 ```
 **REPL** stands for *Read-Eval-Print Loop* which evaluates each line of code you write and outputs the result.
 Even though it may sound like something new, it is not: you just invoked the Python REPL from another REPL application - the shell inside the terminal.

 You won't use the REPL interpreter for longer snippets of code, however.
 It is much easier to write Python code using a text editor.
-There are a lot of options here: Atom, Emacs, Vim, Sublime, each with its advantages and disadvantages.
-We are going to recommend you to use Atom, as it is simple to use and highly customizable.
+There are a lot of options here: Atom, Emacs, Vim, Sublime or Visual Studio Code each with its advantages and disadvantages.
+We are going to recommend you to use Visual Studio Code, as it was build on top of Atom's architecture, but avoids lots of overheads Atom doesn't.
+It is still highly costumisable and much more responsive than the latter mentiond Atom.

 To run Python file, it should firstly have the `.py` extension.
 Then, invoke a new terminal inside the directory and write:
 ```bash
 $ python3 myNewPython.py
 ```
 The process couldn't be simpler!

+---
+## Practice

+When you run python3 this is called?

+???

+* REPL [Read Eval Print Loop]
+* REPL [Read Eval Print Language]
+* REPL [Real Evaluation Print Loop]
+* RELP [Read Evaluate Loop Print]

 ---
 ## Revision